sematext/sematext-logsene-android/README.md

  * **LogseneRequiresUnmeteredNetwork**: if logs should be shipped only on unmetered network connection
  * **LogseneRequiresDeviceIdle**: if logs should be shipped only when device is idle
  * **LogseneRequiresBatteryNotLow**: if logs should be shipped only when battery is not low
+ * **LogseneAutomaticLocationEnabled**: if logs should be automatically enriched with device location information

 Example Application